• Why Do Companies Use Pigging Systems?

 • Can I Use a Pig Straight After a Hot Washout?

-We do not recommend using an HPS pig immediately after a hot washout or clean in place (CIP) operation.
-Instead, allow the pig to cool before using it again.
+We advise against using an HPS pig immediately after a hot washout or clean in place (CIP) operation.
+It’s best to allow the pig to cool before its next use.
 You can usually accelerate cooling by flushing the pig with water or suitable alternative cooling medium.

 • Are there Different Types of Pigging System?